guglielmo/ai-signal/README.md

 AI Signal can be configured via YAML file or through the TUI configuration panel.
 Main configuration options:

-- Content Sources
+- Content
-  - URLs to monitor
+  - Sources to monitor
-  - Sync interval
+  - Sync interval, in hours
   - Categories of interest
+  - Prompt for content extraction

 - Filtering
   - Quality threshold